BryanWilhite/Blog/presentation-drafts/2021-06-14-the-most-important-thing-i-have-learned-as-a-developer-in-the-last-ten-years.md

 Almost every agile-ish organization is ‘forced’ to define units of work to be done in a clearly defined work period (_sprint_).
 This helps to prevent leadership from changing the work that needs to be done without warning (which happened quite a bit before my pre-agile-ish days).

 However, I use the term agile-ish because my post-agile-manifesto work history is littered with companies that routinely violate the clearly defined work period, placing pressure on developers instead of product owners/stakeholders.
 There is a double meaning to the phrase “push beyond the boundaries” which can romantically suggest a passionate quest for innovation or can be an ask for human beings to destroy their work-life balance without mercy _for years_.
 Too many organizations are caught up in the romance and eagerly look for a chance to “push beyond the boundaries” which can translate into giving team members _too much_ work to do.
 Having enough time to actually _plan_ what you are going to do is a red flag for these toxic people that you do not have enough work.
 These people are garbage, of course.

+## how does your card plan write itself?

+When the acceptance criteria uses domain names (or business terminology) that maps directly to source-control artifacts, the card plan writes itself.
+In my ignorance, I assume that [SpecFlow and Gherkin](https://specflow.org/learn/gherkin/) can automate this process.
+In my current day job, there is the promise (or very strong suggestion) that I will have the opportunity to look into this technology further.

 @[BryanWilhite](https://twitter.com/BryanWilhite)